smrkem/stockdata/docs/chapter_2/readme.md

 That's the outer loop (FT), inner-loop (unit test) rythym i'm trying to get down.

-### 1. Write FT that checks getting 1yr high and current price.

-It's starting to become a hassle to keep sticking all the tests in a single file.
-It'll be good to look into a testrunner like nose or maybe a Flask manage.py approach.
-This'll also allow me to fix up how those tests are structured a bit.

 Here's the diff that gets the Flask Manager approach (using a `manage.py` file) working: